SSTA

 v)

-A player interchange for each gender, may only
+player interchange for each gender, may occur more than once throughout the

 vi)